In This Article

 19th-century monk Gregor Mendel’s famed pea plant experiments laid the foundation for modern genetics.
 Since then, niche branches of genetics have become specializations, such as:

-DNA has a double helix structure that’s made up of chemical components called nucleotides.3
+DNA, or deoxyribonucleic acid, has a double helix structure that’s made up of chemical components called nucleotides.3

 The entirety of an organism’s set of DNA or genetic material is called a genome.
 Each genome has all the instructions necessary for an organism to develop.